uiharness/uiharness/README.md

 Scaffolding for precise UI component development in electron and the web.
 [uiharness.com](https://uiharness.com)

-🌳   `STATUS: API's will change radically.
+🌳   `API's will change radically.
 V4 release coming soon.`

 ![spacer](https://user-images.githubusercontent.com/185555/51242442-e236f080-19e4-11e9-926d-213338bbaf72.png)

 ## Getting Started

 ### Quick Start

-Use the bootstrapper to get up and running with a scaffold in less than 30 seconds:
+Use the bootstrapper to be up and running with a scaffold in less than 30 seconds:

 ```bash
 yarn create uiharness